VladPrytula/funcan_rl/Week_1/final/day_1/Day_1_FINAL_revised_all_v2.md

 **Remark (On Computability and Measurability).** The identification of measurability with physical computability is a crucial intuition.
 To be fully precise, the relationship is that any function computable by an idealized device (e.g., a Turing machine operating on real numbers) must indeed be Borel measurable.
 The converse, however, does not hold.
 The class of all Borel measurable functions has the cardinality of the continuum, whereas the class of all computable functions is only countable.
 There are thus "many more" Borel functions than computable ones.
 The key insight for our purposes remains perfectly valid: a function that is *not* measurable, such as one defined on a Vitali set, lies definitively outside the realm of what is computable or physically realizable, justifying our restriction to the measurable world.

 More deeply, for a device to implement $\pi^*$, it must determine whether $s \in V$.
-A physical sensor can only perform finite measurements—checking if $s$ lies in intervals, or countable combinations thereof.
-It can at best determine membership in **Borel sets**.
+Any physically realizable test is built from countably many operations on open/closed sets; in standard models this lands inside the **Borel** (often even **analytic**) $\sigma$-algebra.
+Non-measurable sets like Vitali sets are far outside this regime.
 The question "is $s \in V$?" requires access to information about the real line that is physically unobtainable.

 ---
 **The central insight:** The $\sigma$-algebra $\mathcal{F}_{\mathcal{S}}$ represents the set of all questions about the state that a physical observer can answer.
 A policy $\pi$ is measurable if and only if the decision it makes can be determined by asking a countable sequence of physically answerable questions.
 A non-measurable policy is not merely complex—it is a fiction, requiring information that cannot exist.